Daniel De Silva: Macarthur FC

 De Silva joined new A-League Men side Macarthur FC in July 2021 on a two-year contract.
 He left Macarthur at the expiry of his contract in June 2023 to pursue overseas opportunities.
 However, he re-joined Macarthur in July 2023 after a brief period as a free agent, following further discussions with Macarthur coach Mile Sterjovski.
 Once again, at the conclusion of that season, De Silva left Macarthur at the expiry of his contract, and then after 3 months as a free agent re-joined the club once again.
 This was the second off-season in a row that De Silva was released by the club to seek other opportunities, only to re-join the club.

 Once again, after that season, De Silva was again released.

+Olympic Kingsway

+In February 2026, De Silva returned to West Australia, joining National Premier Leagues Western Australia club Olympic Kingsway.

 International career

 De Silva scored his first goal for the Australia U20s in a man of the match performance against Colombia during the 2013 FIFA U-20 World Cup in a 1–1 draw.

 De Silva was also included in Ange Postecoglou's initial 43-man squad for the 2015 AFC Asian Cup.

+In November 2025, De Silva represented Australia in the Socca (6-a-side) world cup.